shehzabcodecraft/cloudmc-api-docs-fork/source/includes/edgecompute/_images.md

 ## Images

-StackPath Edge Computing makes use of images to deploy virtual machines within a workload.
-The image can be from StackPath default images or a custom one.
+Cox Edge Computing makes use of images to deploy virtual machines within a workload.
+The image can be from Cox default images or a custom one.
 Only non-deprecated images are returned by default.

 Deploy and manage your images.